Transition words

 As you can see from Table 1, many students chose “However,” at the beginning of the sentence.
 Although this is a popular transition word in academic writing for sure, there are other ways to create coherence that do not involve such transition words.
 Using a variety of transition strategies can help your readers stay focused and engaged in your writing.

-Part II.
+Part III.
 Other Methods of Transition

 Take a look at the examples of “However” used as a transition below, in Literacy Narratives.